Chipdelmal/MedFlyCRISPR-CAS9/README.md

 ### Population Dynamics Visual Inspection

 For these experiments we performed a 1:1 CRISPR/CAS9 release into the population with various resistant allele regeneration rates to show the general dynamics expected from the gene drive.
 This is intended as a demonstration of how the drive works in suppressing the population.

+We released individuals at resistant allele regeneration rates of: .001,.01,.1; and repeated each experiment 60 times.

 ![populationDynamics](./images/MedflySuppression_1.jpg)
 ![populationDynamics](./images/MedflySuppression_2.jpg)